esperanca/personal_website/src/posts/weeknote-026.md

 This week we had a workshop with the entire team, to present a first draft of the themes.
 Kudos to Michael Delange, who led a significant part of this work and the team for the great contributions.

 I had the opportunity to work with the team to develop the criteria we used to test design principles.
-I was so happy to see that we landed in a fantastic set of rules.
-I am planning to write a blog post soon.
+I was so happy to see that we landed in a fantastic set of hygiene rules and tests.
+I am planning to write a blog post about this soonish.

 Right after the workshop, I got a message from Ben Brignell.
 He is writing a book about design principles and curates [a website with a great list](https://principles.design/).
-I have been exchanging ideas with him and asking infinite questions for long.
+I have been exchanging ideas with him and asking infinite questions for months.

 He shared with me an excellent example of how to test if a principle is memorable.
 He is writing a blog post about this topic, so I will not spoil the surprise.